UK Status

 Many species of Stigmella are similar.
 A good way of separating them is to examine the type of leaf-mine in the foodplant.

-time & Voltinity
+Flight time & Voltinity (Bivoltine)

 Habitat